Creighton Volleyball Notes

 Creighton went 24-1 last season when winning the opening set of a match.
 The season-ending loss to Minnesota was the first time all season that it lost after leading a match after any completed set.

 This year’s team is 22-2 when leading in sets played at any point of a match.

-With 24 digs vs. Xavier last Friday, Elman became the first player in Creighton history with multiple double-digit dig streaks of 20 or longer in her career.
+With 24 digs vs. Xavier on Friday, Elman became the first player in Creighton history with multiple double-digit dig streaks of 20 or longer in her career.

 The school record streak is 43, set by Janeen Piller nearly a decade ago.

 43 Janeen Piller, Oct.
 10, 2003-Nov.
 26, 2004

 32 Kate Elman, Aug.
 24 - Nov.
 30, 2012

 20 Kate Elman, Sept.
 20, 2013 - Present

 19 Bianca Rivera, Sept.
 20-Nov.
 28, 2008